schoolofcities/urban-data-storytelling/urban-data-visualization/data-visualization/data-visualization.md

 Here are a few recommendations for reducing clutter and increasing data-ink ratios:

-- Remove non-essential "chart-junk" (3D effects, background shading, unnecessary gridlines, borders).
+- Remove non-essential "chartjunk" (3D effects, background shading, unnecessary gridlines, borders).
 - Use direct labels instead of relying on legends.
 - Choose simple chart types unless complexity is truly needed.
 - Use subtle formatting of reference information like gridlines to keep the audience focused on the data itself.
 - Avoid overuse of colors, labels, and gridlines.
-- Don't always need to visualize every possible variable, focus on the story you're trying to tell.
+- You don't need to visualize every possible variable or data point, focus on the story you're trying to tell.
 - Group or collapse less important data to simplify interpretation.
 - Whitespace is your friend

-Here's an example of COVID-19 deaths that appeared in [The Guardian]( www.theguardian.com/us-news/2022/mar/13/how-covid-shook-the-us-charts-graphs) that has limited visual clutter and strong hierarchy.
+Here's an example of COVID-19 deaths that appeared in [The Guardian](https://www.theguardian.com/us-news/2022/mar/13/how-covid-shook-the-us-charts-graphs) that has limited visual clutter and strong hierarchy.

 ![](img/DataInk_EX1.png)

 ### Design for your output

 Effective visualization isn’t one-size-fits-all.
 Always consider where and how your work will be seen.
 Tailor your design choices to the medium and the audience:

-- **Print vs digital**: Pick fonts, line weights, and colors that are clear at the specific resolution and paper size that you are designing for.
+- *Print vs digital*: Pick fonts, line weights, and colors that are clear at the specific resolution and/or paper size that you are designing for.
 What works on a low-resolution screen may not translate well to paper.

-- **Presentations vs. reports**: Slides call for bold, minimal visuals with large text and fewer details.
+- *Presentations vs. reports*: Slides call for bold, minimal visuals with large text and fewer details.
 Reports allow for more complexity and written explanation.

-- **Social media**: Prioritize clarity at small sizes.
+- *Social media*: Prioritize clarity at small sizes.
 Expect compression and low resolution and keep text minimal and legible.

-- **Audience expertise**: Technical audiences may appreciate complex charts and granular data.
+- *Audience expertise*: Technical audiences may appreciate complex charts and granular data.
 Broader or non-expert audiences often benefit from simpler visuals, clear labeling, and guiding annotations.

 If you design a chart to fit within a specific medium (e.g. mobile view on a screen), it's recommended you redesign the chart if you want to have it in a different context (e.g. printed in a report).
 This is to prevent fonts being resized so they are no longer legible, graphics losing resolution and becoming fuzzy, or distorted if they are resized.